interview

 To solve these issues, we decided to record our data in the MCAP file format.
 MCAP introduced very impressive compression by default, reducing our files to roughly a third of their original size.
 It also helped us retrieve data when our car would experience issues and shut down randomly.
 We no longer had to deal with corrupted and unreadable files, since MCAP saves data sequentially in an append-only structure, making it much easier to recover data from interrupted recording.
 We no longer lost valuable information about our car’s performance during these critical events – information that was crucial to helping us iterate and improve on it.

-We also decided to store and manage our data using the Foxglove Data Platform.
-The ability to stream our data directly from Data Platform helped us analyse logged data without having to copy an entire file to our local machines.
+We also decided to store and manage our data using Foxglove.
+The ability to stream our data directly from Foxglove helped us analyse logged data without having to copy an entire file to our local machines.
 Given the massive size of our files and the limited space on our computers, we would’ve only been able to store a few of these files at a time.
 Streaming was absolutely essential to simplifying and accelerating our workflows.

 Conclusion